Gender Equity and Social Inclusion

-Transforming lives, together—our mission for nearly 30 years—requires experience, local insight, and trusted partnerships.
+Transforming lives, together—our mission for 30 years—requires experience, local insight, and trusted partnerships.
 IYF initiatives can feature social inclusion analyses, including on gender, to understand how young people are participating in society.
 All implementing partners, sub-grantees, and sub-contractors maintain and enforce—or work with us to create and implement—safety, child protection, anti-harassment and anti-discrimination, human trafficking, and code of ethics policies.

 IYF work at three levels to advance social inclusion in our work with young people globally:

 - Equal access means all young people have the same opportunity to participate in IYF projects and are protected against unintentional negative impacts.
 Informed by social inclusion analyses, we design projects to amplify opportunities and mitigate risks.
 Additional supports young people receive can include stipends to offset lost income; trainings at multiple times of day, including outside typical work hours; and childcare for participating young parents.

 - Equal outcomes ensure that all young participants see similar results, such as income gains or employment placement rates.
 Projects designed for equal outcomes direct resources to young people who may need additional support in order to achieve an outcome similar to another participant.